RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 What levels of economics apprenticeships are there?

-When you begin your search for an Economics apprenticeship, you find that many of them are also called ‘economist apprenticeships’.
+When you begin your search for an economics apprenticeship, you find that many of them are also called ‘economist apprenticeships’.
 Don’t look worried.
 They’re the same thing.

-Currently, you can do Economics apprenticeships at two apprenticeship levels.
+Currently, you can do economics apprenticeships at two apprenticeship levels.
 These are…

-• A Level 4/5/6/7 Higher Apprenticeship
+• Level 4/5 Higher Apprenticeships

-• A Level 6/7 Degree Apprenticeship.
+• Level 6/7 Degree Apprenticeships

-What are the entry requirements for Economics apprenticeships
+What are the Entry Requirements for Economics Apprenticeships?

-As Economics apprenticeships are higher and degree-level apprenticeships, there are a range of entry requirements you’ll need to meet.
+As economics apprenticeships are higher and degree-level apprenticeships, there are a range of entry requirements you’ll need to meet.
 These include:

 • Five GCSEs at grades 4 to 9 and above (C to A*) including Maths and English

-• Three A Levels at CCC and above (or equivalent)
+• Three A-Levels at CCC and above (or equivalent)

 • A minimum of 96 UCAS points.